 As general dentists with access to specialists, we perform all dental procedures including exams, and panoramic, bitewing, and 3D images.
-We perform cleanings, fillings, root canals, crowns, bridges, implants, partial dentures, full dentures, and implant retained dentures.
+We perform cleanings, fillings, root canals, crowns, veneers, bridges, implants, partial dentures, full dentures, and implant retained dentures.
 We also work with orthodontists who place braces and Invisalign.
 In short, at Open and Affordable Dental, all of your dental needs can be met.

 I broke my tooth, what options do I have?

 There are many great options to replace a broken tooth.
 It may be as simple as a filling or a crown.
 If the tooth was broken off at the gum line it may need to be extracted and replaced with a partial denture, bridge, or implant.
 We always give you the cost of any procedure before beginning.
 Schedule an appointment and we can discuss the best option for you.

 Do you do cosmetic dentistry including crowns, veneers, bridges, bonding, and/or implants?